 Catherine Fletcher is a historian of Renaissance and early modern Europe.
-She is the author of The Black Prince of Florence: The Spectacular Life and Treacherous World of Alessandro de’ Medici (2016), described as ‘spectacular, elegant, brilliant’ by Simon Sebag Montefiore and ‘astonishing, gripping and original’ in the Financial Times.
+She is the author of The Black Prince of Florence: The Spectacular Life and Treacherous World of Alessandro de’ Medici (2016), which was shortlisted for Wales Book of the Year 2017 and was one of the Evening Standard‘s Best Books of 2016.
 Her first trade book, The Divorce of Henry VIII: The Untold Story from Inside the Vatican was published to wide acclaim by Bodley Head in 2012.
 Catherine was a BBC New Generation Thinker in 2015 and has contributed to a wide range of programmes for Radio 3 and 4 including Free Thinking and In Our Time.
 She advised on the 2014 BBC adaptation of Hilary Mantel’s Wolf Hall.

 Photo courtesy of Gerald Place